 We decided to get away from the crowds and keep going despite the large snow banks and mud covering the trail.
 Because of the snow, the one mile climb up to Barney Lake was more slow going than normal.
 We stopped often to rest and look back on the valley we had just climbed out of.

 Finally we reached Barney Lake, which sits at 10,210 ft at the base of Duck Pass.
 All of the snow we trekked through was worth it - the abundance of snow covering the mountains made for some gorgeous dramatic mountain landscapes.
 We found several options to camp on the peninsula that juts out from the East shore of the lake.

 Sunset and sunrise were so stunning in the basin.
 My favorite part were the perfect snowy mountain reflections multiple lakes, as the perfect stillness of the water is only visible during these times of the day.
 Climbing up the hillside on the eastern shore also provided views of multiple mountain ranges way off in the distance.

 The next day we pumped some water with my favorite backcountry water pump, made breakfast, packed our daypacks and headed up and over Duck Pass.
 The trail over the pass is very rocky and was still snow covered in certain places, but as you climb, the views of the basin below get better and better.

 Once we made it over the pass, we saw Duck Lake in all of its glory.
 The lake is enormous with an impressive and peaky mountain range surrounding the basin.
-We spent a good portion of the morning relaxing by the shore of the half frozen lake, relaxing in the hammock, and enjoying the crystal clear waters before heading back over the pass to our campsite.
+We spent a good portion of the morning exploring the shore of the half frozen lake, relaxing in the hammock, and enjoying the crystal clear waters before heading back over the pass to our campsite.